Shipping Container Types

 In general, the 14 most frequently seen types of containers in logistics as mentioned below come in such sizes as 20ft, 40ft, 45ft, and high cube containers (knowns as HC).
 Inside the brackets are the common sizes for each container type listed here.

-The dimensions of each container type are the same or slightly different from the blog Shipping Container Sizes & Dimensions I wrote previously.
-Here I won’t list one by one.
-You can click it to learn container types and sizes in detail, with an intuitive understanding of the specific container CBM, sizes in feet and meters, as well as container types and capacity in lbs, kg, and tons.
+You can check the Shipping Container Dimensions guide to get an intuitive understanding of the specific container CBM, sizes in feet and meters, as well as container types and capacity in lbs, kg, and tons.

 GP - General Purpose/Standard Container/Dry Container (DC)（20ft, 40ft, 40HC, 45HC）

 Containers for general purposes are abbreviated as GP, also known as standard containers or dry storage containers (DC).
 It’s made from COR-TEN (corrosion-tensile steel), which is atmospheric-corrosion-resistant and high-strength.
 We often see 20GP & 40GP, which are container types codes for 20ft and 40ft.